-IJM.org
+IJM.ca

 INTERNATIONAL JUSTICE MISSION is a global organization that protects the poor from violence throughout the developing world.
 IJM partners with local authorities to rescue victims of violence, bring criminals to justice, restore survivors, and strengthen justice systems.
+IJM Canada shares in this global mission.